sf-wdi-29/angular_book_app/README.md

 ## Installation
 1. Clone this repo and run 'bower install'
 1. The `$resource` service doesn’t come bundled with the main Angular script.
 Run `bower install angular-resource`.
-1. Add it to your index.html
+1. Add it to your index.html below where you link to angular:
 ```html
 <script src="bower_components/angular-resource/angular-resource.min.js"></script>
 ```